Email Deliverability: Making Sure Your Emails Reach the Inbox

 Authentication

-Proving you're who you say you are
+Proving you're who you say you are with SPF, DKIM and DMARC.

 Reputation

-Your sending history and trustworthiness
+Your sending history and trustworthiness, tracked per IP and domain.

 Content

-What you say and how you say it
+What you say and how you say it — avoiding spam triggers and noise.

 Authentication: The Foundation